World Book Day: 13 books that are becoming movies in 2018 you NEED to read

 Find out about all the amazing book adaptations coming to a cinema near you

-With World Book Day on the horizon, here are the books you need to read before they become box office bestsellers…
+Its World Book Day!
+Here are the books you need to read before they become box office bestsellers…

 Maze Runner: The Death Cure by James Dashner